aurelia/aurelia.github.io-old/_harp/get-started.md

 The last piece we want to look at is the `router-view` element near the bottom of the view.
 Any time you have a `Router` in your view-model, you need to have a `router-view` in your view.
 These two are comrades and will connect automatically such that whatever route the `Router` says is current will be displayed in the `router-view`.

 With this in place, go ahead and start the dev server with `gulp watch`.
 Open the browser and have a look.
 You should now see a main navigation with a single selected tab for our "welcome" route.
 The _welcome_ view should display in the main content area and function as before.
 Open up the browser's debug tools and have a look at the live DOM.
 You will see that the _welcome_ view content is displayed inside the `router-view`.

+> **Note:** If you left your gulp watch task running during this time, you may have noticed your browser auto-refreshing whenever you made changes.
+That's thanks to `browser-sync`, which we've conveniently configured for you as part of the default gulp configuration.

 ## Adding a Second Page